 The best way to determine how many you need where no lights currently exist is to have a canopy lighting plan developed.
 A canopy lighting plan uses photometric software to model your covered outdoor space.
 It creates a report that shows light locations, foot candle readings and light distribution.

 Yes.
-We have LED Canopy Lights that can replace Traditional Canopy lights like Metal Halide and High Pressure Sodium.
+We have Canopy Lights that can replace Traditional Canopy lights like Metal Halide and High Pressure Sodium.
 LED Canopy lighting is high quality lighting with high CRIs and multiple color temperature options, including 4000K and 5000K.

 We have options to replace: